-Every city has more than its share of 300-seat diners throbbing with music and the buzz of a slick operation flying at full speed.
+Every city has more than its share of large diners throbbing with music and the buzz of a slick operation flying at full speed.
 As exciting as that can be, it can often result in a sense of romance lost.

 There’s nothing quite like a drive to some country road and an inviting little brick barn breathing woodsmoke.
 Inside it’s the owners cooking over fire and serving plates to tables.
 When you enter it’s them who greet you.
 Some dining destinations are worth hitting the road for.